-Hvar – Croatia sunniest island
+Hvar Island, Croatia

-Hvar is the top spot of the Split area Dalmatian islands.
-It has been well known from ancient times because of its important strategic and nautical position, the rich of the various historical periods, the culture and natural monuments and the literature.
+Hvar island has been well known from ancient times because of its important strategic and nautical position, the rich of the various historical periods, the culture and natural monuments and the literature.

 All paths lined with lavender fields and vineyards leading you to secluded coves, small fishing villages and local vineyards, with panoramic views on ferries and catamarans carrying tourists across the calm, blue waters to the surrounding islands.

 Due to the mild climate, the warm winters and pleasant summers Hvar receives many guests, scientists and travellers, who are attracted by the dense mediterranean nature, rich tradition and arhitecture, and nightlife.

 Anything you are looking for your perfect vacation, you may find it on Hvar island, whether its a night life or cultural attractions of small but cosmopolitan Hvar town, boat excursions to Pakleni Islands, sandy beaches near Jelsa, the ancient town Stari Grad in which past centuries mingle with modern tourist facilities, heavenly beaches under pine trees in Zavala, exotic atmosphere of south cliffs in Ivan Dolac, Sveta Nedjelja or Milna, the “little Venice” ambient in Vrboska, drive trough and sense lavander fields near Zastrazisce, Gdinj and Bogomolje, peaceful secluded bays near Sucuraj.